themanyone/speechpad/README.md

 ## For an [Elgg](https://elgg.org/) installation.

-Put the project's files in a folder called "speech" inside CKEditor's "plugins" directory.
+Put this project's files in a folder called "speech" inside CKEditor's "plugins" directory.
 If there are problems, try CKEditor version 4.5.5.